gvaughn/quest/README.md

 By supplying the `dispatcher` in that optional 2nd parameter to `NeatoService.client` you can provide canned responses.
 That `mocked_dispatcher` could even do its own assertions if it makes sense.
-The overidden value of `dispatcher`, `HTTPoisonRequestDispatcher` is rather pedestrian, but can be found here (TODO).
+The overidden value of `dispatcher`, `HTTPoisonDispatcher` is rather pedestrian, but can be found [here](https://github.com/gvaughn/quest/blob/master/lib/quest/httpoison_dispatcher.ex).
 Each test will have its own instance of the `Quest` struct, which will each contain their own anonymous function overriding the `dispatcher` field, and can therfore be run in parallel.

 The `dispatcher` can also be something more app-specific.
 It might be a wrapper around `Tesla`.
-Maybe you're a `gun` nut.
+Maybe you prefer `gun`.
 Or maybe you want to `mint` your lower level interactions.
 It might log/send metrics/throttle outgoing calls.
 The choice is up to you.
 The core idea is that you could make assertions against building up a proper `Quest` struct as well as providing canned, asychronous-friendly responses in your tests.
 Using this 10+ times, my co-workers and I have found this a clear way to quickly build new, flexible, API clients, and to keep our tests running efficiently.

+## The Con

+In normal production code use, you'll have an extra call to `NeatoService.client/1` before a second call that really dispatches the Quest.
+That client can be reused or cached in most cases when you have multiple calls to make to the same service.
+I find it to be a worthwhile tradeoff for the testing advantages it gains us.

+## Further Possibilities

+Once we adopt this Quest struct, there's more that can be done.
+I've created a concept I call a `Gateway` that wraps the dispatcher to provide consistent logging, metrics, outgoing throttling, and retry logic.
+I've also begun extracting for reuse an `Unpager` module that can take API calls that have paged results and wrap them in a `Stream` for the rest of my business logic to easily consume.
+Reuse of these are made possible because they can rely on the common `Quest` struct as a data structure that represents an action.

 Love it?
 Hate it?
 Other?
-I'd appreciate your feedback via email or twitter (@gregvaughn)
+I'd appreciate your feedback via email or Twitter (@gregvaughn)

+*Special thanks to my employer [Seat Scouts](http://seatscouts.com) for allowing me to extract and share these examples, and for my co-workers who have experimented with them with me.*